Novus homo: History

 In the Early Republic, tradition held that both Senate membership and the consulship were restricted to patricians.
 When plebeians gained the right to this office during the Conflict of the Orders, all newly elected plebeians were naturally novi homines.
 With time, novi homines became progressively rarer as some plebeian families became as entrenched in the Senate as their patrician colleagues.
-By the time of the First Punic War, it was already a sensation that novi homines were elected in two consecutive years (Gaius Fundanius Fundulus in 243 BC and Gaius Lutatius Catulus in 242 BC).
-In 63 BC, Cicero became the first novus homo in more than thirty years.
+By the time of the First Punic War, it was already a sensation that novi homines were elected consuls in two consecutive years (Gaius Fundanius Fundulus in 243 BC and Gaius Lutatius Catulus in 242 BC).
+In 63 BC, Cicero became the first novus homo to be consul in more than thirty years.

 By the Late Republic, the distinction between the orders became less important.
 The consuls came from a new elite, the nobiles (noblemen), an artificial aristocracy of all who could demonstrate direct descent in the male line from a consul.